DONATE CONTACT US SUBSCRIBE SCHOOL

 Please RSVP below so we know how many to expect, and sign up to bring a food item by clicking the blue button.

-RSVP HERE February 10: Mass & Brown Bag Lunch, with Rhonda Miska as a guest speaker!
+RSVP HERE March 10: Mass & Brown Bag Lunch, with Kay Miller as a guest speaker!

 Lenten Service Project

-We are beginning to work on our Lenten service project.
-Team Savvy is putting together Lenten Bags, which will be handed out after all masses on Ash Wednesday and the first Sunday of Lent.
-Each bag will have a calendar with a suggestion for a daily Lenten action: prayer, fasting, alms giving, etc. The goal is to cross off as many actions as possible and return the bags to the gathering space during the Triduum or by Easter Sunday.
-After Rhonda's talk we will staple the calendars to the outside of the bags!
+Team Savvy has put together Lenten Service Bags for our parish community that were handed out after all masses on Ash Wednesday and the first Sunday of Lent.
+Each bag has a calendar with a suggestion for a daily Lenten action: prayer, fasting, alms giving, etc. The goal is to cross off as many actions as possible and return the bags to the gathering space during the Triduum or by Easter Sunday.

 PAST EVENTS: